Lyn has many passions and interests, one of which is cooking and finding the healthiest possible options for home-cooked meals.

-Mary Berry CBE is a British chef who has been on television cookery shows and launching books since the 1960’s.
-These days she is perhaps best known for *The Great British Bake Off a television show where ordinary people compete each week in a series of tests to be crowned Best British Baker.
-Mary has become known for her “soggy bottom” catch phrase because pastry soggy bottoms is a pet hate of hers.
+Mary Berry CBE is a British chef who has been appearing on television cookery shows and launching books since the 1960s.
+These days she is perhaps best known for The Great British Bake Off, a television show where ordinary people compete each week in a series of tests to be crowned Best British Baker.
+Mary has become known for her “soggy bottom” catchphrase because a soggy bottom on a pastry is a pet peeve of hers.

 Mary begins her book with an introduction and explains that the recipes in this book have all been asked for by friends, viewers and readers time and time again.

-Other soups include mild curried parsnip soup and watercress soup, the latter being a vitamin and antioxidant packed and one of the most overlooked healthy vegetable choices that is good for us in so many ways.
+Other soups include mild curried parsnip soup and watercress soup, the latter being vitamin and antioxidant-packed and one of the most overlooked healthy vegetable choices.
+It is good for us in so many ways.

 “Watercress also contains significant levels of glucosinolate compounds and many studies now suggest that these have anti-cancer effects.
 Eating these compounds appears to help inhibit breast, lung, colon, and prostate cancers.
-Flavonoid antioxidants in watercress (carotene, lutein, zeaxanthin) also support good vision, have benefits for the cardiovascular system, and help protect cells against damage from free radicals”— Blythman J
+Flavonoid antioxidants in watercress (carotene, lutein, zeaxanthin) also support good vision, have benefits for the cardiovascular system, and help protect cells against damage from free radicals”

 Appetizers, Pates and Fish